 Overview

 Alberta is preparing for a lower emission future.
-The Hydrogen Roadmap is a key part of that future and Alberta's Recovery Plan.
-The roadmap is our path to building a provincial hydrogen economy and accessing global markets.
-It contains several policy actions that will be introduced in the coming months and years, and it provides support to the sector as technology and markets develop.
+The Hydrogen Roadmap is a key part of that future and is our path to building a provincial hydrogen economy and accessing global markets.
+It outlines the steps we are taking to support the sector as technology and markets develop.

-Alberta is already the largest hydrogen producer in Canada.
+Alberta is the largest hydrogen producer in Canada.
 We have all the resources, expertise, and technology needed to quickly become a global supplier of clean, low-cost hydrogen.
-With a worldwide market estimated to be worth over $2.5 trillion a year by 2050, hydrogen can be the next great energy export that fuels jobs, investment and economic opportunity across our province.
+With a worldwide market estimated to be worth more than $2.5 trillion a year by 2050, hydrogen can be the next great energy export that fuels jobs, investment and economic opportunity across our province.

 Alberta's opportunity

-Alberta can become a major supplier of clean hydrogen.
-As Canada’s largest hydrogen producer we have a number of production methods available to help meet demand within Alberta and around the world.
 Our natural gas reserves, when combined with carbon capture, utilization and storage (CCUS), provide a way to quickly scale hydrogen production.
-We also have the capability to produce hydrogen using renewable electricity or emerging technologies like natural gas decomposition.
+We also have the ability to produce hydrogen using renewable electricity or emerging technologies like natural gas decomposition.

 Hydrogen markets